SCIFIHISTORY.NET

 Picture

-A star is born!
-On this day in 2010, the Horror/SciFi flick Nightbeasts sunk its teeth into audiences.
-The feature starred Zach Galligan and Audra Wise, and here's the plot summary that's listed on IMDB.com:
+On this day in 2010 (in the U.S.), the Horror/SciFi flick Nightbeasts sunk its teeth into audiences.
+Written and directed by Wes Sullivan, the feature starred Zach Galligan, Audra Wise, Billy Daydoge, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "A father and son on a weekend hunting trip encounter supernatural horror in the woods."